jackyzha0/jackyzha0.github.io/content/thoughts/virtual-worlds.md

 ### VR
 Physical bodies perceive the senses that are input from the VR machine.
 Brain in a vat experiment?

+LGBT community – exploring gender identity.
+Super easy to express this online, and flexibility to do this more safely in an online space.

+Reality privilege:
+-   Can explore things, can get fully immersed in a virtual world safely
+-   Don’t have the same privilege online
+-   Is the concept of [utopia](/thoughts/articles/the-ones-who-walk-from-omelas) only a reality for those who can afford to not worry about physiological health?
+Maslow's hierarchy of needs

 ### Crypto
 Still needs to be converted to fiat?
 Can we have a fully crypto economy?